Lodi7/LOS/README.md

 # LOS - Lodi Operating System

 **LOS** (Lodi Operating System) is a remastered Linux Mint-based OS designed specifically for **software development**.
-It offers a flexible environment where users can choose their development focus during the first install, such as **Web Development, Python Development, or Data Science**.
+It offers a flexible environment where users can choose their development focus during the first install, such as **Web Development, Game Development, Mobile Development, DevOps Develompment, or Data Science**.

 ---